ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 task :simple_task
 ```

-Write the line above with your editor and save it as a file named `Rakefile`.
-The first element `task` can be considered to be a *command* which defines (or declares) a task.
+The first element `task` looks like a *command* to define (or declare) a task.

-In general, a *command* in a programming language is something that tells the computer to do something.
+In general, a *command* in a programming language tells the computer to do something.
 For example, in Bash, `cd`" is the *command* to change the current directory.
 When you type `cd /var` in your command line, it moves the current directory to `/var`.
-It is the result of executing the `cd` command with the `/var` argument.
+It is the result of execution of the `cd` command with the `/var` argument.

-Similarly, the `task` command is given with the argument `:simple_task`.
+Similarly, the `task` command is given the argument `:simple_task`.
-And executing the task command creates a task with the name simple\_task.
+And executing the task command creates a task with the name "simple\_task".
 The argument `:simple_task` is a symbol, but you can also use a string like this:

 ```
 task "simple_task"
 ```

-The both created tasks are exactly the same.
+Both lines create the same task.

-On the other hand, the task command is actually a Ruby method from Ruby's syntactic point of view, and `:simple_task` is an argument to the method.
+On the other hand, the `task` command is actually a Ruby method in terms of Ruby syntax.
+And `:simple_task` is an argument to the method.
-From now on, a task may be called a *command* or *methods* from the context.
+From now on, a task may be called a *command* or *methods*.

-- If it is focused on its "task creation" function, it will be called a *command*.
+- If we focus on its "task creation" function, we called it *command*.
-- If it is thought as a method in Ruby's syntax, it will be called a *method*.
+- If we consider it as a Ruby method, we call it *method*.

-I think it won't make any confusion and don't worry too much about it.
+I think it won't make any confusion and no worrying is necessary.

-> \[R\] From Ruby's grammar, the `task` command is a "method call", and `:simple_task` is an argument of the method.
+> \[R\] From Ruby's syntax, the `task` command is a "method call", and `:simple_task` is an argument to the method.
 > In Ruby, you can write arguments with or without parentheses so the example above is a correct ruby program.
 > If you use parentheses,
 >